.327 Federal Magnum: Firearms chambered for the .327 Federal Magnum

 In late 2014, Ruger introduced the smaller-framed Ruger Single-Seven, a seven-shot single-action revolver based on the Single-Six.
 In March 2015, Ruger re-introduced the SP101 in .327 Federal Magnum, featuring fully adjustable sights and a longer, 4.2 in barrel.
 In September 2015, Ruger also introduced the LCR, a double-action only, six-shot revolver with a polymer subframe, as well as the later LCRx.

 In early 2017, Henry Repeating Arms announced production of four new lever-action long guns (a rifle and a carbine, each available with its receiver manufactured from either steel or hardened brass), with shipping scheduled to begin in March.
-Hawks suggests that lever-action carbines in .327 Magnum will make "excellent, fun to shoot centerfire rifles for hunting javelina, jackrabbit, and coyote"; he also notes that revolvers with six-to-eight-inch barrels and adjustable sights "would be excellent hunting handguns for varmints and small predators, as well as offering flat-shooting protection from two-legged predators in the field."
+Hawks suggests that lever-action carbines in .327 Magnum will make "excellent, fun-to-shoot centerfire rifles for hunting javelina, jackrabbit, and coyote."
+He also notes that revolvers with six-to-eight-inch barrels and adjustable sights "would be excellent hunting handguns for varmints and small predators, as well as offering flat-shooting protection from two-legged predators in the field."

 In early 2022, Taurus released the Taurus 327 small frame revolver.

 Similar cartridges

-The .327 Federal Magnum provides performance similar to the high-velocity rifle loadings of the old .32-20 Winchester, though these velocities are achieved in a much shorter revolver barrel, thanks to a much higher pressure ceiling for the .327.
+The .327 Federal Magnum provides performance similar to the high-velocity rifle loadings of the old .32-20 Winchester, though these velocities are achieved in a much shorter revolver barrel, thanks to a much higher pressure ceiling for the .327 Federal Magnum.